 They have full access to the Sponsorship Management System (SMS), which means they can :

-• Undertake routine sponsorship activities, including assigning Certificates of Sponsorship, reporting migrant activity and changes of circumstance, request CoS, apply for and assign restricted CoS and apply to renew your licence.
+- Undertake routine sponsorship activities, including assigning Certificates of Sponsorship, reporting migrant activity and changes of circumstance, request CoS, apply for and assign restricted CoS and apply to renew your licence.

-• View information about your licence, notify UKVI of changes to your organisation
+- View information about your licence, notify UKVI of changes to your organisation.

-• Apply to renew your licence and track the progress of your application
+- Apply to renew your licence and track the progress of your application.

-Once your licence has been granted you can appoint more Level 1 users, including your Representative or other members of staff.
+Once your licence has been granted you can appoint more Level 1 users, including your representative or other members of staff.
 UKVI recommend that you keep numbers to the minimum necessary for effective business operation.

 Level 2 users